 Roz leads the development and management of operational processes and procedures across all projects and teams.

 Nicole is a political economist and avid strategic thinker who loves all types of cultural exchange.
 Prior to The Engine Room, she pursued her passion for public sector innovation and international development at organisations including Reboot, Global Integrity, and OneWorld Foundation India.
 She brings her love for designing new ways of solving problems to the The Engine Room.

 Nicole focuses on growing organizational impact through leading the development of strategic learning systems.

-Anneke acts as Human Resources Director, managing relationships within The Engine Room to ensure the organisation is a happy, healthy and effective place to work.
+Anneke acts as People Lead, managing relationships within The Engine Room to ensure the organisation is a happy, healthy and effective place to work.

 Maya is an interdisciplinary technologist, researcher and improvisational electronic musician based in Berlin.
 In 2012, she worked with Development Seed, building websites and interactive maps.
 Later, she worked as a research assistant for Gabriella Coleman investigating the politics of hackers, and as a radio show host for a feminist, artist-run centre.
 She is now working with organizations of all sizes to influence their security culture, in addition to managing and developing new internal tech processes for a distributed organization.

 Maya acts as The Engine Room’s Techno Queen supporting communication, research, and technology process and intersections between them.